Carving Projects

 Quick sub-two hour carving using a piece of green birch wood, finished with linseed oil.

-Table spoon, carved out of yello birch wood billet and finished with linseed oil.
+Table spoon, carved out of yellow birch wood billet and finished with linseed oil.

 Sanded up to 1500 grit for a very smooth piece.